Getting out of it legally

 But here’s the thing: that requirement went away on the child’s 18th birthday.
 As recently as this year, the adoptive mother still insists upon sending that packet.
 It’s annoying, because I have to go to the post office and fetch the package.

 I can honestly tell you that I don’t know what she looks like, nor do I know or care what she’s up to.
-The one and only thing I know about her is that she was a highly successful student at a prominent Syracuse private school.
+The one and only thing I know about her is that she was a highly successful student at a prominent Syracuse private school, and that was only because an anonymous coward emailed me that information.
+By the time I knew what I was looking at, it was too late.

-The only reason I know where she went for high school is not because I actively sought out the information, but because someone sent both her birth mother and myself this link to a story published on the internet for all to see, so it’s fair game for me to post.
+The choice of wilful ignorance was taken away from me because someone sent both her birth mother and myself this link to a story published on the internet for all to see, so it’s fair game for me to post.
+I wish they’d not sent me that and I wish I hadn’t looked.
+If I had advanced warning, I would have deleted the email without reading it.

 That’s it.
 That’s all I know.
 I have no other information about her, including her birthday.
 No, I do not remember her date of birth.
 That’s how little I care about her.
 I’m assuming that she’s in college, but I don’t know or care which one.
 And even if I did, I wouldn’t post the information.
-There would be no point.
+There would be no point and that would be playing dirty.

 As for those packages, I’ve never once opened any of them.
 Never have I looked at those specific photographs and I’ve never once read her stories.
 What this means is this: I could walk right past her on the streets of Albany and never know or care about it.